 - If you plan on scraping off old paint to its original surface be sure to cover the bare with a coat of primer in case rain drops make their appearance.
 If you paint wet wood, it will not be effective and definitely will not be long lasting so keep this in mind.

-- It’s important to remember that paint takes more than just a few hours to dry.
+- It’s important to remember that the paint takes more than just a few hours to dry.
 It usually takes 24 hours or longer to dry completely.
-Fortunately in FL, warmer temperatures are an advantage for paint to dry as colder temps only prolong the process.
+Fortunately, in FL, warmer temperatures are an advantage for the paint to dry as colder temps only prolong the process.

 - Try not to paint in direct sunlight.
 Painting in mild overcast is highly recommended as sunlight can dry only portions of wet paint.

 - Avoid seasonal rain if possible when making plans to paint the outside of your house